cs396-web-dev/winter2022/pages/_assignments/lab01.md

 Many of you already have a process for doing this, so feel free to do your own thing here.
 That said, if you're relatively new to this, here are some instructions:

 #### On GitHub
-In your web browser, navigate to GitHub and create a new repository called `webdev-labs` (see tutorial above if you don't know how).
+In your web browser, navigate to GitHub and create a new **public** repository called `webdev-labs` (see tutorial above if you don't know how).
 Please make sure that you mark your repo "public."

 #### On your laptop
 On your computer, create a folder called `webdev-labs` (create it somewhere that you can find it later).
 Next, download `lab01.zip` (below), unzip it, and move your `lab01` folder inside of your `webdev-labs` folder.